mcneel/developer.rhino3d.com/content/en/guides/eto/view-and-data/bindings-explained/_index.md

 ```
 Looking at the View Model now, it seems a lot more complicated, let's walk through the changes and what they do.

-1. INotifyPropertyChanged has been implimented
+1. INotifyPropertyChanged has been implemented
 1. Checked has been expanded to also raise OnPropertyChanged when set
 1. The PropertyChanged event has been added
 1. A simple method to make calling the event easier has been added.